call for a free consultation (800) 242-2962

 Burns are some of the most damaging types of injuries.
 Burns can affect the superficial and deep layers of tissues, as well as the underlying muscles and tendons.
 Severe burns can lead to scarring, disfigurement, and amputations – not to mention significant emotional damage.
 If someone else’s mistake or carelessness led you to sustain bad burns, you may be eligible for financial recovery.
 This recovery can compensate you for medical bills, physical pain, and emotional suffering.
-The Atlanta burn injury attorneys at Butler Prather LLP can help with your burn injury case in Georgia.
-Call them today!
-(404) 321-1700
+The Atlanta and Columbus burn injury attorneys at Butler Prather LLP can help with your burn injury case in Georgia.
+Call today at (404) 321-1700.

 Sadly, some burn injuries result in wrongful death.
 Fatal third-degree burns can occur in numerous circumstances.
 Most burn-related deaths do not stem from the burn itself, but complications that arise from this type of injury.
 Shock, infection, sepsis, respiratory failure, lack of oxygen to the brain, and hypothermia are all common causes of death following bad burns.
 If a loved one passes away from complications of a burn, you may be able to file an Atlanta wrongful death claim on behalf of the deceased and your surviving family members.